jgoerzen/xbnet/README.md

 # XBee Networking Tools

 This package is for doing fantastic things with your XBee device.
 You can, of course, already use it as a serial replacement, so you can run PPP and UUCP across it.
+XBee radios are low-cost, long-range, low-speed devices; with bitrates from 10Kbps to 250Kbps, they can reach many miles using simple antennas and low cost.

 With xbnet, you can also run Ethernet across it.
+Or ZModem.
 Or TCP/IP (IPv4 and IPv6).
 SPX if you want?
 I guess so.
+SSH?
+Of course!

 This is tested with the XBee SX modules, but ought to work with any modern XBee module.

+XBee devices are particularly interesting because of their self-healing mesh (DigiMesh) technology.
+They will auto-route traffic to the destination, via intermediate hops if necessary.
+They also support bitrates high enough for a TCP stack, with nearly the range of LoRA.

 This is a followup to, and fork of, my [lorapipe](https://github.com/jgoerzen/lorapipe) project, which is something similar for LoRA radios.